BrandonBernstein/Project-3-Parralel-Computing/README.md

 # Project 3: Parallel Matrix Multiplication
-Due Date: November 10, 2024

 Overview
-This project focuses on implementing and analyzing two parallel algorithms for multiplying large square matrices on a parallel computer.
-The algorithms chosen are the Cannon’s Algorithm and the Fox Algorithm.
-Each algorithm is tested with matrices of various sizes and on systems with different numbers of CPU cores to assess performance and scalability.
+This project focuses on implementing and analyzing two parallel algorithms for multiplying large square matrices in parallel: Cannon and Fox.
+Each algorithm will be briefly described, implemented, and checked for performance on varying matrix and processor sizes.

 Algorithms
-Cannon’s Algorithm: This method is designed for distributed matrix multiplication, specifically suited for a mesh topology.
-Cannon’s Algorithm is efficient for minimizing inter-process communication, making it ideal for systems with high communication overheads.
+Cannons Algorithm: A parallel matrix multiplication method designed for use on a 𝑃 × 𝑃 grid of processors, ideally suited for square matrices distributed across a mesh topology.

+1) Scatter submatrices of size N / \sqrt(P) to grid of PxP processors.
+2) Shift submatrices of matrix A to the left processor in the same row dimension with wrap-around.
+Similarly shift submatrices of matrix B up in the same column dimension with wrap-around.
+3) For \sqrt(P) stages perform matrix multiplication between submatrices on each process, then shift submatrices of A left and submatrices of B up.
+4) Gather results.

 Fox Algorithm: An alternative approach for matrix multiplication on a mesh grid of processors.
 The Fox Algorithm is particularly suited for matrices distributed across a square grid and leverages a broadcast mechanism to optimize computation steps in parallel environments.